iamnottheway/Kemosabe-examples/README.md

 + Download [ngrok](https://ngrok.com/) from the official website.

 + In you're terminal or cmd, run ngrok using ``` ./ngrok http 5000```.
 The 5000 is the port on which ngrok should be running.
-  Also tt's the same port on which the bot is running too.
+  Also it's the same port on which the bot is running too.
+If you used some other port set it to that.

 ![terminal](https://github.com/HarowitzBlack/Simplebot/blob/master/images/terminal.png)